Parikshit-Wayal/shell_script/README.md

 ---
 ### Review: Key Shell Scripting Points
-echo: outputs text.
+echo: --outputs text.

-read: grabs user input and stores it.
+read: --grabs user input and stores it.

-if/else/elif: tests conditions and runs code based on them.
+if/else/elif: --tests conditions and runs code based on them.

-for: repeats actions for each item in a list or set.
+for: --repeats actions for each item in a list or set.

 ---
 1. Starting a Script (Shebang)
 Shebang tells the computer which shell to use.
 Add this at the very top of your script: